 If you disclose a conviction, caution, penalty notice or investigation for an offence, we’ll assess whether this is likely to impact:

 - your ability to practise safely and effectively, or

 If you disclose a conviction, caution or penalty notice we’ll take into account:

 - whether you have committed any other offences.

 We’ll also take into account any details you provide about the circumstances surrounding the offence and any learning and insight you demonstrate.
 As part of the assessment of your application to join the register, we will ask you to provide a recent copy of your DBS certificate.

 We may contact the police to verify any details you provide about your convictions, cautions, penalty notices or investigations to help us decide whether your fitness to practise will be affected.
 We may also ask for sentencing documents and further information in order for us to complete our assessment.

 For us to restore your registration, you also need to tell us if you’ve been barred from working with vulnerable adults or children.
 Unless you’ve already disclosed this information to Social Work England, the HCPC or the GSCC, you must disclose whether you are, or have ever been:

-- subject to a barring order under the Safeguarding Vulnerable Groups Act (2006)
+- subject to a barring order under the Safeguarding Vulnerable Groups Act (2006), or

-If any of these apply to you, you’ll need to provide us with full details.
+If any of these apply to you, you will need to provide us with full details, including: